FDio/csit/docs/job_specs/report_coverage/3n-hsw/ip4tun-02.md

 ##### ethip4lispip4-ip4base
 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
-4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 1c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 2c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
-4c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 1c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
-2c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
-4c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 1c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 2c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
-4c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip4-ip4base
 ##### ethip4lispip6-ip4base
 1c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 2c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
-4c AND 64b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 1c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 2c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
-4c AND 1518b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 1c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
-2c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
-4c AND 9000b AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 1c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 2c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
-4c AND imix AND ndrpdr AND xl710 AND drv_vfio_pci AND ethip4lispip6-ip4base
 ## ./ip6
 ## ./ip6_tunnels
 ## ./l2